steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/README.md

 # DIGITAL APP TEMPLATE - DRUPAL

 This Digital App is a 'template' for developing other Drupal 8 Digital Apps.
-The contents of this MD file (and the others found within this repo) outline some of the key elements you should be looking to include when documenting your new Digital App.
+The contents of this MD file (and the others found within this repository) outline some of the key elements you should be looking to include when documenting your new Digital App.

 Please esure you fork off this GIT repository before you start developing your new Digital App.